Parand-Mohri/ComputerSecurityProject/README.md

 * Accept same string used for account as password &#8594; brute force attack

 ### Vulnerabilities we fixed in fix it part
-* Limitation for password attempts (after 3 wrong attempts need to wait for 3 minutes)
+* Limitation for password attempts (after 5 wrong attempts account get block)
-* using positive security rule (only accept A-Z, a-z, 0-9)
+* Using positive security rule (only accept A-Z, a-z, 0-9)
 * Not allowing user to choose well known passwords
 * Not allowing user to choose same password as id
 * Password for logout